-Who qualifies for a Hearing Dog?
+Who qualifies for a hearing dog?

-- Adults over the age of 18
+- Adults age of 18 or older

 - d/Deaf or have bilateral and profound hearing loss (unaided)